A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The model with

 To verify the above exact solutions in the $Q=3^{M-1}$ sector, we perform exact diagonalization (ED) calculations of the energy spectrum of the $N=3$ quantum breakdown model.
 For generality, our ED is performed in a full charge $Q$ sector in the original fermion basis $c_{m,i}$, assuming not knowing any Krylov subspaces.

 We first show an example with $(N,M)=(3,10)$ and no randomness: we assume all the interactions in \cref{eq-HI} are uniformly $J^{123}_{m,l}=10$, the chemical potential $\mu_m=\mu=0$, and the disorder potential $W=0$.
 The many-body energy spectrum in the $Q=3^{M-1}=3^9$ sector is shown in Fig. \ref{figN=3-W=0}(a), where $\alpha$ is an integer labeling the energy levels $E(\alpha)$ sorted from low to high ($1\le \alpha\le h_Q$).
 The energy levels agree well with \cref{eq-N3-Ek11,eq-N3-Ekmbs,eq-N3-Ek1s}.
 Not surprisingly, most energy levels have an extensive degeneracy, making the spectrum fractal-like.
 This is consistent with the fact that the energy levels with a blocking site $m_b$ have a degeneracy $2\cdot 3^{m_b-2}$ (the number of degenerate Krylov subspaces with the same $m_b$) plus other accidental degeneracies, and the fractal-like spectrum is because the degeneracies are proportional to powers of $3$.
+For instance, the degeneracy of the $E=0$ mode in Fig. \ref{figN=3-W=0}(a) is contributed by all the states of certain $m_b$ with $k=(M-m_b+1)/2\in\mathbb{Z}$ in \cref{eq-N3-Ekmbs}.
 Moreover, we note that the parameters of Fig. \ref{figN=3-W=0}(a) satisfy \cref{eq:uniform-J-N=3} with $\mu_1=0$ and $J=10$, so the eigenstates are extended on sites $m>m_b$.

 Another example we show in the $(N,M)=(3,10)$ case has random complex interactions $J^{ijk}_{m,l}$ satisfying \cref{eq-J}, where the interaction strength $J=10$, while the chemical potential $\mu_m=\mu=1$ is uniform, and $W=0$.
 Fig. \ref{figN=3-W=0}(c) shows the energy spectrum in the $Q=3^{M-1}=3^9$ sector.
 Clearly, the fractal-like level degeneracies remain for random interactions, agreeing well with the degeneracy $2\cdot 3^{m_b-2}$ for blocking site $m_b$.
 The randomness of interaction does remove all accidental degeneracies.